Teredell/FCC/ES6/ES6 README.md

 lesson 21: See notes in .js file, basically the exercise is worded really poorly IMO and i had to decypher it into Mat language to understand what was going on with a relatively simple concept.

+lesson 22: Whoa HTML, i'm rusty!
+Anyway, this seems to be a precursor to what's going to be needed to bring JS into websites, looks interesting.